ducakar/TextureReplacer/README.md

       EnvMap/PositiveZ  // fake skybox front face, vertically flipped EnvMap/NegativeZ  // fake skybox back face, vertically flipped

-Note that all textures must be quadratic and have the same dimensions that are powers of two.
+Note that all textures must be quares and have the same dimensions that are powers of two.
 Cube map textures are slow, so keep them as low-res as possible.

 Unfortunately, KSP reflective shader(s) do not support transparency.
 As a